2016-2017 P.S. You Are Here Grant Recipients

 Description: The Santa Fe B.I.D. is guiding the community to create a people-centric neighborhood with connectivity and improved safety along Santa Fe Drive.
 The project is strongly rooted in the historical, cultural and ecological history of the Santa Fe Arts District and reflects neighborhood growth now and into the future.
 The first part of the project will be two community interactive visioning workshops.
-Workshops will serve to establish the parameters and guidelines for the visual theme for two Santa Fe Drive intersctions.
+Workshops will serve to establish the parameters and guidelines for the visual theme for two Santa Fe Drive intersections.
 The app Streetwyze will be used to integrated data collection.
-Then the guidelines established and data collected will be used to create an artist competition to design and install painted crosswalks and other street fixtures suce as sidewalks, benches, bollards, lights, trash/recycle containers, rain barrels and buildings.
-This art will become a three dimensional expression of the area's natural, cultural and artistic heritage.
+Then the established guidelines and collected data will be used to create an artist competition to design and install painted crosswalks and other street fixtures such as sidewalks, benches, bollards, lights, trash/recycle containers, rain barrels and buildings.
+This art will become a three-dimensional expression of the area's natural, cultural and artistic heritage.
 Finally, selected artists and team collaborators will host participatory events concurrent with installations.

 Thomas Jefferson High School

 Project: Thomas Jefferson Community Bus Shelter and Bus Bench Project

 Site: Eastbound bus shelter on East Hampden Ave. between Holly and Ivanhoe streets, Westbound bus shelter on East Hampden Ave. between Holly and Hudson streets